One of the key priorities of the Centre for Future Health is support for early career researchers.

-The Centre has run several early career researcher fellowship competitions resulting in the appointment of nine outstanding early career fellows.
-Each was awarded two years' worth of salary support plus a generous project spend budget.
-Their work ranges across a number of departments including Physics, Biology, History and Electronic Engineering.
-Details of their careers to date and of their projects are available below.
+The Centre has run several early career researcher fellowship competitions resulting in the appointment of twelve outstanding early career fellows.
+Their work has ranged across a number of departments including Health Sciences, Physics, Biology, History and Electronic Engineering.
+Details of their careers to date and of their projects are below.